-Note 13-Investments held in trust for affiliate
+Note 13-Funds held in trust for affiliates

-The Foundation holds and invests assets belonging to the Clemson Architectural Foundation ("CAF") in a custodial capacity.
-The funds are invested in an externally managed investment pool by joint agreement with CAF management.
-The total of the funds under management at June 30, 2014 and 2013 was \$2,701,147 and \$2,445,495, respectively.
+The Foundation holds and invests funds belonging to the Clemson Architectural Foundation ("CAF") and IPTAY in a custodial capacity.
+Funds are either held or invested in an externally managed investment pool in accordance with CUF investment policy or by separate agreement.
+Assets under CUF management at June 30, 2015 and 2014 were \$41,709,158 and \$2,701,147, respectively.